JacobNakayu/web-app-base/README.md

 All documentation for this project is written as markdown files in the [documentation](./documentation/) directory, including instructions for [setting up a local instance](./documentation/01-first-setup.md).

 ## Other Notes
+- Things will probably be easier if you copy all the code into your own repository and then search and replace the following terms:
+    - app_name --> Whatever you want to name your app
+    - django_apps --> (your app name)_app
+    - Web-App-Base --> Whatever you want your root project directory to be called
+    - Any directories by the names you just changed

 - Once you have built it, you can access the frontend docker container itself by running this command in your terminal:
     ```
     docker exec -it web-app-base-web-1 bash